 The Group's power supply agreement with its customer requires the Group to deliver certain units of electricity (in kWh) to the customer per month.
 As delivery of electricity constitutes a series of distinct good or services that are substantially the same and have the same pattern of transfer to the customer (i.e., the good or service would be recognized over time using the same measure of progress), this was treated by the Group as a single performance obligation.
 Because electricity is simultaneously provided and consumed, the Group's performance obligation to deliver electricity qualifies for revenue recognition over time by applying par.
 35(a) of PFRS 15.
-The Group recognizes revenue from power generation by applying the "right to invoice" practical expedient since the Group's right to payment is for an amount that corresponds directly with the value to the customer of the Group's performance to date.
+The Group recognizes revenue from power generation by applying the "right to invoice" practical expedient since the Group's performance to date.